-I am a PhD research student at University of Leicester since October 2012.
-My research focuses on the potential contribution of Massive Open Online Courses (MOOCs), Open Educational Resources (OER) and different stakeholders to opening up higher education in Rwanda.
-Prior to joining University of Leicester, I worked for Kigali Health Institute (KHI) as a faculty and member of the institution’s Admission Board for six years.
+I recently completed my PhD research I had been conducting at the University of Leicester since October 2012.
+My research focused on the potential contribution of Massive Open Online Courses (MOOCs), Open Educational Resources (OER) and different stakeholders to opening up higher education in Rwanda.
+Prior to joining the University of Leicester, I worked for Kigali Health Institute (KHI) as a faculty and member of the institution’s Admission Board for six years.
 I had also worked as a teacher at primary and secondary levels of education for another six years.

 Since 2011, I volunteered at Rwanda Education Board in effort to contribute to opening up higher education in Rwanda.
 My contribution was a draft of the concept paper for the University of Rwanda’s College/School of Open and Distance Learning (CODL).
 This work led to the appointment of the Task Force and Working Group on the CODL by Rwanda’s Ministry of Education in 2012.
 I was a member of both the Task Force and the Working Group.

 Besides my professional contribution in Rwanda, I am a member of the Global OER Graduate Network (GO-GN) and served in the Open Education Working Group Advisory Board in 2014.
 I also reviewed the GIZ eLearning Development and Implementation (eLDI) and tutored two modules of this programme: eLearning Strategy and Management and eLearning Content Development.

 - Instructional design,